-At The Ability Hub, The Sinneave Family Foundation (SFF or the Foundation) hosts a number of initiatives that provide adolescents and adults with ASD a place to try out new, emerging promising-practice programs.
-These programs are evaluated for impact and shared with the broader community.
-Our initiatives are continuously evolving based on feedback from participants, families, and community stakeholders.
+The Ability Hub is host to a number of activities that provide adolescents and adults with autism a place to try out emerging promising-practice programs in the areas of post-secondary education/training, employment, and independent living.
+These programs are evaluated for impact and alignment with Sinneave’s strategic priorities and then shared with the broader community.
+The activities are continuously evolving based on feedback from participants, families, the community, and systems-level stakeholders.

-Resource Centre—Ensuring families, individuals, caregivers, and professionals have access to credible ASD-related information and resource navigation across the lifespan.
+The Resource Centre at The Ability Hub ensures that families, individuals, caregivers, and professionals have access to credible autism-related information and resource navigation across the lifespan.

-Meticulon—An IT consulting firm providing assessments and training for software testing and quality assurance contracts.
+Meticulon: An IT consulting firm providing assessment and training for software testing and quality assurance contracts.

 Spectrum Advantage: Supporting individuals in finding and retaining employment.

 Beast-Mode Fitness: A model designed to promote interest in developing mobility, flexibility, strength training, cardio conditioning, teamwork, and social skills related to gym etiquette among young adults with autism.

 MindBalance for ASD: A new 8-week treatment program that builds on proven interventions such as Mindfulness-Based Cognitive Therapy (MBCT), HeartMath® and Facing Your Fears.

 Janus Adult Day Program: A sustainable model for a high quality community adult day program.

 Chess and Board Games Club: A volunteer-run club that provides a great opportunity for youth to socialize with others who share a common interest in chess and/or board games.

 MagAAFSzine: A magazine that gives a voice to, is created and driven by, and introduces members of the Autism Aspergers Friendship Society of Calgary. http://www.aafscalgary.com/magaafszine